brothersgass/articles/README.md

   <p>
     Our fleet of
     <a href="https://www.brothersgas.com/exports/">ISO tanks for rent</a> is designed to handle a wide variety of liquefied gases, such as
-    <a href="https://www.brothersgas.com/exports/">argon</a>, helium, nitrogen, and other specialty gases.
+    argon, helium, nitrogen, and other specialty gases.
 These
     <a href="https://www.brothersgas.com/exports/">argon ISO tanks</a> ensure secure and efficient storage and transportation, making them an ideal solution for businesses needing bulk gas supply with international safety standards.
   </p>